 The Journal Newsletter

-An update of The Journal 7 is available.
-See “The Journal News” below for all the details.
+There is a new update of The Journal 7 available.
+Check out “The Journal News” below for the details.

 Thank you for choosing The Journal!

 To see if you have the latest version of The Journal:

 - Click on the “Help” menu in The Journal.

 - Choose “Check for Update of The Journal”.

 If you are using The Journal 6 (or an earlier version):